joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-08-10-devotions-mark-1-35-39-jesus-prayed.md

 ### Why do we pray?

 We get to talk to our Father in heaven.
 We get to spend time with him.
-We get to kick it.
+We get to kick it with him.

 ### When you don't get to see your dad, do you miss him?
 When Jesus was here on earth, do you think he missed his Father?